 - 1. Completion of the online graduate application along with the non-refundable application fee. - 2.
 Submission of an official transcript of the baccalaureate degree directly from each accredited college or university and transcripts from all postgraduate institutions attended.
-Minimum requirements for consideration include an overall undergraduate grade point average of 3.0 (or graduate grade point average of 3.0) - Submission of official Graduate Record Examination (GRE) or Miller Analogies Test (MAT) score.
-No minimum score is required to be considered for admission.
-Admission test must have been taken within the last five years. - 4.
+Minimum requirements for consideration include an overall undergraduate grade point average of 3.0 (or graduate grade point average of 3.0) - Submission of official Graduate Record Examination (GRE) or Miller Analogies Test (MAT) score is optional.
+No minimum score is required. - 4.
 Submission of a completed Admissions Questionnaire. - 5.
 Submission of two letters of recommendation.